 - Details - All-purpose, with a mix of text and images arranged in different columns and rows.

 - Features - Detailed layouts for features, services, or products.

 - Images - Different layouts of Images Blocks that create varying gallery styles.
 These layouts are great for creating thumbnail navigation.

 - Team - Common layouts for team pages, featuring different combinations of headshots, names, and bios.

-- Others - Options for displaying a menu or a stocklist/multiple store locations on a page
+- Other - Options for displaying a menu, a stocklist/multiple store locations, or online booking with the Acuity Block.

 Step 1 - Add a page and select a layout